Founder Pippa's Story

 Pip with trainers

-When I was describing my problem to a doctor eight years ago, even I could admit I sounded insane.
-I’d spent the best part of a year visiting healthcare professional after healthcare professional, chasing around answers and achieving nothing other than galloping neurosis.
+When I was describing my problem to a doctor ten years ago, even I could admit I sounded insane.
+I’d spent the best part of a year visiting healthcare professional after healthcare professional, chasing around answers and gaining nothing but frustration.
 I was willing to work with anyone and do anything it took to fix my problem, but no one could even offer a diagnosis, let alone advice on how to help.

 My well-practised appointment pitch went a little like this: